Israel, Palestinians have failed to prosecute war crimes - U.N.

-GENEVA Both Israel and the Palestinians have failed to bring perpetrators of alleged war crimes - including killings - to justice, the United Nations said in a report published on Monday.
+GENEVA (Reuters) - Both Israel and the Palestinians have failed to bring perpetrators of alleged war crimes - including killings - to justice, the United Nations said in a report published on Monday.

 Compiled by the office of U.N.
 High Commissioner for Human Rights Zeid Ra'ad al-Hussein, it evaluates compliance with 64 reports and 929 recommendations from the Council, the U.N.
 Secretary General and U.N. rights investigators from 2009-2016.